binarylinuxx/wlshot/README.md

 # Desc
-im tired of using and combine grim and slurp and created own script that allow you use one simple command
+im tired of using and combine grim and slurp and created own script that allow you use one simple command the utility statement currently in PRE-PRE-PRE-PRE ALPHA if you test it all o your own!
 ------------------------------------------------------------------------------------------

 #Example options and usage